Overview

 • Uncharacteristically risky behavior

-According to the Diagnostic and Statistical Manual of Mental Disorders, these symptoms must not be better explained by another mental health condition.
+According to the Diagnostic and Statistical Manual of Mental Disorders, these symptoms must not be better explained by or attributable to another mental health condition.
 The difference between mania and hypomania is that mania occurs for at least one week and can also include symptoms like psychosis,2 paranoia, and extreme delusions.

 In some cases, symptoms of a comorbid mental health or developmental disorder can arise alongside those of bipolar disorder and its underlying medical condition.
 Anxiety disorders and substance use disorder commonly co-occur with bipolar disorder.
+These are also mental disorders included in the DSM-V as well.
 Attention-deficit/hyperactivity disorder is another potential comorbidity.
 In fact, it is estimated that one in six individuals with bipolar disorder also live with attention-deficit/hyperactivity disorder.

 Symptoms of Cushing’s syndrome

-Cushing’s syndrome, which can cause symptoms of bipolar disorder, occurs when the body makes too much cortisol.
-Cortisol helps your body respond to stress, maintain blood pressure, regulate blood sugar, and reduce inflammation.
+Cushing’s syndrome or Cushing's disease, which can cause symptoms of bipolar disorder, occurs when the body makes too much cortisol.
+Cortisol helps your body respond to stress, maintain blood pressure, control blood sugar, and reduce inflammation.

 People with bipolar disorder brought on by Cushing’s syndrome may experience the following symptoms